 "Well, I see."
 Obi-Wan said as he stroked his beard and contemplated my words.
 He was meticulously gathering his thoughts and I could tell was formulating a plan of how to do his own interrogations on the family.

 "Our job is to maintain the integrity and purpose of the Mystic ways.
 We are keepers of the peace as well as knowledgable mentors in political and judicial manners.
-This child was important to our cause and make no mistake, we will find this child."
+This child was important to our cause and make no mistake, we will find them."

-Obi-Wan's speech made me take notice.
+Obi-Wan's words made me take notice.
 He was unmistakably upset by what had transpired and was not holding back about how he felt.

 "If it is alright, I will continue my own line of questioning with the family and see if we can be a bit more...successful with them.
 Hopefully we can jog some clues or memories from what may have happened".

 I watched as Obi-Wan glided towards the missing child's parents.
 They seemed very at ease to see him.
 He simply placed his hand on the fathers shoulder, and the father began to visibly weep.
-The mother looked on in disgust and fear, not knowing what to do, or how to respond to what she witnessed.
+The mother looked on with no expression or visible emotion.
+She did not know what to do, or how to respond to what she witnessed.